 - Innovation keeps Kids Help Phone relevant to young people, The Globe and Mail, November 14, 2017

 - Katherine Hay named new President and CEO of Kids Help Phone, News Release, October 20, 2017

 - One in five teens in Canada seriously considers suicide, News Release, September 8, 2016

 Young people in Canada have been turning to Kids Help Phone for help during their most difficult challenges for more than 25 years.
 Below, you can find detailed information about the challenges they face and our approach to giving them the support they need, when they need it most.

-Kids Help Phone’s services are highly effective.
+As a critical lifeline of hope and support, research shows how our services significantly improves the mental health and well-being of young people.
 Read our clinical service evaluation to find out how effective we are at reducing distress and helping young people see their problems more clearly.